marciogualtieri/repositories-api/README.md

 ### Create a Virtual Environment

-For convenience, we will create an specific virtual environment for development:
+For convenience, we will create a specific virtual environment for development:

 ```bash
 python -m venv venv